numere-org/.github/profile/README.md

 We're gratefully help you out in any issues.
 If you need urgent support or want to discuss something, we have a [Discord server](https://discord.gg/s5tSjwU) available, where you might reach out for help.
 It you want to propose a change in the application, please file us an issue in our [main repository](https://github.com/numere-org/NumeRe/issues).

 ## Take a glimpse into NumeRe
 We gathered some screen shots to give you a quick impression on how NumeRe looks like and what it's able to do for you.
+Note that although the UI language is *German* in these images, NumeRe is also available in *English*.

 ![numere-session-screen](https://github.com/numere-org/.github/assets/87755490/dd32a506-812f-4802-9075-df6229530e78) This is, how a session might typically look like.